-In this window you can set up the connections with the applications, which can exchange data with the Viewer using the DICOM protocol.
-In this case the Viewer can take on the role of a PACS server and other applications will be clients, and vice versa.
-Because most of the applications with which connection can be established can take on the role of a PACS server, connections with them set in this window, regardless of whether they will be in relation to the Viewer of the servers or clients.
+In this window, you can set up the connections with the applications which can exchange data with the DICOM Viewer, using the DICOM protocol.
+In this case, the DICOM Viewer can take on the role of a PACS server and the other applications will be clients, and vice versa.
+Since most of the applications with which a connection can be established can take on the role of a PACS server, the connections with them are set up in this window, regardless of whether they will be servers or clients in relation to the DICOM Viewer.

-To open the window to connect to PACS servers, select the Network menu and the Server list item, or press Ctrl+S. The dialog box shown in Fig. 12.2 will pop up.
+To open the window to connect to PACS servers, select the Network menu and the Server list item or press Ctrl+S. The dialog box shown in Fig. 12.7 will pop up.

-The Viewer allows you to download several series from the PACS server at the same time, making several parallel connections to the PACS Server.
-However, not all PACS Servers support a large number of simultaneous connections and this leads to errors when downloading data.
-Setting the maximum number of connections is described in 15.4.4.
+The DICOM Viewer allows you to download several series from the PACS server at the same time, making several parallel connections to the PACS Server.
+However, not all PACS Servers support a large number of simultaneous connections, and this leads to errors when downloading data.
+Setting the maximum number of connections is described in 15.6.5.
 This setting applies to all PACS Servers.

 To add a new PACS server: